In this blog, we are going to set up and configure the Prometheus Operator.

 kubectl apply -f prometheus-cr-svc.yaml

-Open any browser and paste any one of the instance’s public IPs and the port number, and then you will get this same output.
+Open any browser and paste any of the instance’s public IPs and the port number, and then you will get this same output.

 Create AlertmanagerConfig Custom Resource

-We need Alertmanager to send the notifications to the receiver, based on the Prometheus rules.
+We need Alertmanager to send the notifications to the receiver based on the Prometheus rules.

 But before that, we need to create the AlertmanagerConfig Custom Resource with the routing and receiver information.